-These amazing hummingbird facts will convince you that they are one of most unique creatures alive and discovering the facts will capture your mind and heart!
+Here are 27 amazing hummingbird facts that will show how these little birds are one of most unique creatures alive and will capture your mind and heart!

 3. The average hummingbird weighs only about 3 grams (less than a nickel by comparison)

-11. Hummingbirds have the least amount of feathers of any bird.
+12. Hummingbirds have the least amount of feathers of any bird.
 They have only 1000 to 1500 feathers.
-These feathers cover half their body.

 efficiency.
 They extract more than 90% of the sucrose and eliminate the water.